Treatment for baldness: 3 real-life stories

 EVOLUTION OBSERVED

-Alopecia has stabilised, from the very first months.
-Today, 2 years later, the baldness has not progressed any further and his hair is stronger including the most fragile areas such as the vertex.
-Antoine proved to be diligent and conscientious, and all the more motivated as he quickly noticed improvements.
-He visits the Centre twice a year for check-ups and to renew his products.
+Alopecia stabilised in the first few months.
+Now, 2 years later, the baldness has stopped and his hair has grown stronger, even in the most fragile areas such as the vertex.
+Antoine has proved to be diligent and conscientious, and all the more motivated as he quickly noticed improvements.
+He visits Centre Clauderer twice a year for check-ups and to renew his products.
 He has become an "absolute fan" of Lait N°3R!
 He has two young sons, soon to be teenagers, and promises to keep an eye on their hair, "to give them every chance of success, right from the start".

 Baldness treatment: 3 real-life stories 7